ZetaVII/Task-Manager-App/Specification.md

 User selects the "Edit task" button.

 ### Primary Sequence
-1. System prompts the user to type in the name of a task.
+1. System prompts the user to select one task from the list.
-2. The user enters a title and presses the "Find" button.
+2. The user selects an existing task from the displayed list.
 3. System redirects the user to the Editing page.
 4. User clicks on the field that they wish to edit.
 5. User types changes to title or description.